Evans Center, Room 311C

 She has been teaching since 1996 with more than 20 years of expertise in academic Institutions; starting as an assistant professor of Family Medicine, clinical rotations.
 During 1997-2000, she holds the responsibility of coordinating the clerkship for medical students and residents of family Medicine in Cienfuegos, Cuba.

 In the states, in 2012, she was appointed as an Assistant Professor of Pathology at the College of Medical sciences at Nova Southeastern University (NSU), Fort Lauderdale, Florida.
-At NSU she was promoted to Associate professor of Pathology in 2017 and had the responsibilities of teaching Fundamental and Systemic Pathology for different colleges in the Health profession Division, like College of Optometrist, College of Dental medicine, College of Osteopathic Medicine and College of Allopathic Medicine.
+At NSU she was promoted to Associate professor of Pathology in 2017 and had the responsibilities of teaching General and Systemic Pathology for different colleges in the health profession Division, like College of Optometrist, College of Dental medicine, College of Osteopathic Medicine, and College of Allopathic Medicine.
 Dr. Vila assisted in the development of the Curriculum Blocks (Psychiatry, Behavior, Life Cycle, and Prevention), for the College of Allopathic Medicine, and holds the position of the course director of Pathology for the College of Dental Medicine during her services at NSU.

 During her residency, she was involved in research related to the pathology of autoimmune hemolytic anemia and pathology of cardiovascular diseases, assisting the cathedra of Biochemistry and Immunology in the province of Cienfuegos, school of Medicine.
-Before starting her academic career at Nova Southeastern University, she was appointed to teach Human Nutrition and Anatomy and Physiology in other Institutions like Miami Dade College and Broward College.

 She has been invited in the quality of Visiting Professor of Pathology to the American University of the Caribbean School of Medicine, Cupecoy, St. Maarten, and to Barry University Podiatry Medicine at Miami shore location to teach Clinical Neurology and Microbiology.